RiaanZoetmulder/Nastaliq-Urdu-to-Roman-Urdu-Transformer-based-transliteration/README.md

-# Nastaliq Urdu to Informal Romanized Urdu transliteration using a Language transformer
+# Nastaliq Urdu to Informal Romanized Urdu Transliteration Using a Language Transformer
 ## Description
 The project is about romanizing Urdu written in [Nastaliq](https://en.wikipedia.org/wiki/Nastaliq) scipt.
 Though a formal system for romanizing nastaliq urdu exists, it uses characters other than the 26 letters of the latin alphabet.
 Moreover, on the internet nastaliq is often romanized using only the 26 letters of the roman alphabet without the use of formal rules.
 I wanted transliterate it into the core 26 latin characters to help with langauge learning.
 In this project I built a transformer model to accomplish this task.
 This github repository contains the code to preprocess the data, train a simple language [transformer model](https://arxiv.org/pdf/1706.03762.pdf), and containerize the model by using Docker.